 IWLS has over 50 instructors.Below is a partial list of these special individuals.

 Sean is the IWLS Executive Director.
 He is an EMT and has been instructing and guiding for 25 years.
 He is an international climbing guide with more than 75 ascents of mountains over 18,000 feet including an alpine style climb of Ama Dablam in Nepal and a new route on Aconcagua in Argentina.
 Sean has led extensive skiing, rafting and trekking expeditions throughout North America.

-Eli manages IWLS field operations.
+Eli is the IWLS General Manager.
 He has guided and instructed more than 10 years throughout North America, Alaska, Mexico, Ecuador, Peru, Aconcagua, Kilimanjaro, and China.
 An EMT II, avalanche instructor, and accomplished teacher, Eli also leads many of our first aid and rescue courses.

 Equally at home on the high peaks of South America or the granite cracks of Utah, Brian is an EMT and has been leading IWLS courses since 2005.
 He brings a wealth of skill and experience from instructing and guiding on Kilimanjaro, Aconcagua, the Cordillera Blanca, the volcanoes of Ecuador and Mexico, and peaks throughout Alaska.

 Bob is a whitewater pioneer.
 He has over 30 years of experience in whitewater rafting, kayaking and canoeing.
 He is a Rescue 3 International instructor, aÂ raft guide examiner, and a canoe and kayak instructor.
 When he isn’t leading whitewater in the Yukon, Bob can be found teaching courses in Nepal and Ecuador, or leading personal expeditions in Chile and Africa.